Orkhon inscriptions: Relations with the Chinese

 The claimed enslavement of the Turks also did not help the reputation of the Chinese.
-Bilge Khagan seems to blame the Chinese for the disunion of his Turkic state.
+Bilge Qaghan seems to blame the Chinese for the disunion of his Turkic state.
 This Turkic view of the Chinese seems to be negative.

-Orkhon inscriptions indicate prisoners of war have often designated the status of slavery.
+The Orkhon inscriptions indicate prisoners of war have often been designated with the status of slaves.
 Inscriptions found in the First Turkic Khaganate also imply that terms denoting slavery or other forms of subordinate status, such as qul (male slave) and küng (female slave or handmaiden), are frequently applied to a population of defeated political entities.